sajjadGG/book-python/numpy/array-dtype.rst

     6       0000000000000000000000000000000110
     7       0000000000000000000000000000000111

-Calculates a two's complement integer from the given input value's bits.:
+Calculates a two's complement integer from the given input value's bits:

 .. code-block:: python